 Ambulatory Phlebectomy

 In this procedure, your surgeon will make a small needle-like incision near the vein and remove it through the incision using a special hook.
-You may need a repeat procedure to get the desired results.
+This treatment is especially suitable for larger surface veins.
+The benefits are minimal scarring and a relatively quick recovery.
+However, you may need a repeat procedure to get the desired results.

 - | Ligation & Stripping | Endo-thermal Ablation | Sclerotherapy | Phlebectomy |